 The university’s official colors are gray and scarlet, and students on varsity sports teams are nicknamed the Rebels when they play in NCAA Division I games in the Mountain West Conference.
 The school’s mascot is named Hey Reb.
 The first classes offered by the university were held in Las Vegas High School, and it would take a few years before the campus’s first building was constructed with $200,000 from the state legislature.

-University of Nevada-Las Vegas Accreditation Details
+University of Nevada, Las Vegas Accreditation Details

-University of Nevada-Las Vegas Requirements
+University of Nevada, Las Vegas Application Requirements